Introduction to the Glucose Ketone Index (GKI) Guide

 Testing either fasted (after waking up in the morning or at least 2 hours after a meal to get a more accurate blood glucose level.

 If you test immediately after a meal, you will most likely have a temporarily higher blood glucose level from the meal and your GKI level will be higher than it probably is throughout other times of the day.

 While the Glucose-Ketone Index was originally designed by Meidenbauer and Seyfried to track compliance on a ketogenic diet for cancer patients, the GKI has been expanded to also include nutritional ketosis ranges.

-There isn’t any research I’ve seen yet that validates the GKI for weight loss and nutritonal ketosis.
-However, I think it’s helpful for patients to realize the importance of measuring blood ketones and blood glucose when starting on a ketogenic diet.
+There isn’t any research I’ve seen yet that validates the GKI for weight loss and nutritional ketosis.
+However, I think it’s helpful for patients to realize the importance of measuring blood ketones and blood glucose when starting a ketogenic diet.
 By monitoring both blood values, it’s easier to understand how your body is responding to the ketogenic diet.

 Glucose-Ketone Index (GKI) ranges

 Glucose-Ketone Index levels can be broken down into several ranges and your health and lifestyle goals typically determine in what GKI range you should be.